On this page...

 Head Start Program Performance Standards (HSPPS)

 History: HSPPS were first published in 1975 and the most recent update was in 2016.
 The HSPPS reflect best practices and the latest research on early childhood development and brain science.
-They give grantees flexibility in achieving positive child and family outcomes, and encourage the use of data to track progress and reach goals in all program areas.
+They give recipients flexibility in achieving positive child and family outcomes, and encourage the use of data to track progress and reach goals in all program areas.

 - Language and Literacy